Read our FAQs on how the Coronavirus (Covid-19) can impact…

 As well as life insurance, you may want to take out additional layers of protection during this unpredictable time.
 You may want to consider:

-Income protection is a form of financial protection that will make regular income payments if you’re unable to work due to sickness, injury or unemployment.
+Income protection is a form of financial protection that will make regular income payments if you’re unable to work due to sickness or injury.
+Some policies also cover unemployment.

 These payments will often be a percentage of your salary and they can help to ease financial stress if you’re unable to work for a prolonged period of time.